Skip to content

 is_before(other) πŸ”—

-Return a boolean series which is True for each date in this series that is earlier than its corresponding date in other and False otherwise (or NULL if either value is NULL).
+Return a boolean series which is True for each date in this series that is strictly earlier than its corresponding date in other and False otherwise (or NULL if either value is NULL).

 is_on_or_before(other) πŸ”—